Can Diabetics Eat Pesto Sauce?

 Herbs and vegetables

-We're always being told to eat a more plant-based diet, and the large quantity of herbs (and sometimes vegetables) in pesto is packed with vitamins, minerals, and fibre, and perfect for diabetics to consume.
+We're always being told to eat a more plant-based diet, and pesto's large quantity of herbs (and sometimes vegetables) is packed with vitamins, minerals, and fibre, perfect for diabetics.

 Starchy foods

 The carbohydrate content of pestos can vary from 2% to 15% and may be high or low glycemic.
 People living with type 1 diabetes are no longer advised to follow a strict low-carb diet.
-Instead, it's more about effectively controlling insulin levels and making sure they opt for healthier carbohydrates.
-For this reason, we don't see why the carbohydrate content of pesto needs to be a major concern for diabetics.
+Instead, it's more about effectively controlling insulin levels and ensuring they opt for healthier carbohydrates.
+For this reason, we don't see why the carbohydrate content of pesto needs to be a primary concern for people with diabetes.

 Fats and oils

-It's no great surprise that a sauce made with large quantities of olive oil, nuts, and cheese is going to be a high-fat, high-calorie foodstuff.
-You will be getting some saturated fat from the cheese, but most fats obtained from olive oil and nuts are considered good for your heart and therefore fine for diabetics.
+Unsurprisingly, a sauce made with large quantities of olive oil, nuts, and cheese will be a high-fat, high-calorie foodstuff.
+You will get some saturated fat from the cheese, but most fats from olive oil and nuts are considered suitable for your heart and, therefore, acceptable for diabetics.
 Plus, if you follow our recommended portion size of 50g pesto per person, the amount of fat and calories you consume is not at a level that needs worrying about.

 Proteins

-Fatty red and processed meats are best avoided by those living with diabetes, while oily fish, raw nuts, beans, pulses, and eggs are actively encouraged in moderation.
-Apart from one unusual pesto on the market that contains 'nduja (a spicy, spreadable pork sausage), diabetics will not be getting any bad proteins from pesto.
+Fatty red and processed meats are best avoided by those with diabetes, while oily fish, raw nuts, beans, pulses, and eggs are actively encouraged in moderation.
+Apart from one unusual pesto on the market that contains nduja (a spicy, spreadable pork sausage), diabetics will not get any bad proteins from pesto.

 Dairy

 Dairy contains plenty of calcium, which is good for bones, teeth, and muscles.
-Parmigiano Reggiano and Pecorino are the two cheeses used in the official recipe for classic basil pesto, and despite having relatively high levels of saturated fat, they also contain lots of vitamin B6 and B12, phosphorus, and zinc, so they can be eaten by diabetics fairly guilt-free.
+Parmigiano Reggiano and Pecorino are the two cheeses used in the official recipe for classic basil pesto.
+Despite having relatively high levels of saturated fat, they also contain lots of vitamins B6 and B12, phosphorus, and zinc, so they can be eaten by diabetics fairly guilt-free.

 Salt

-As a nation, we eat too much salt, and in the process, we are putting ourselves at risk of high blood pressure, strokes, and heart disease.
+We eat too much salt as a nation, putting ourselves at risk of high blood pressure, strokes, and heart disease.
 We've researched over 50 different pesto sauces available in the UK and concluded that, on average, they contain around 1% salt.
 That's enough for the FSA to give them an amber warning on their food traffic light system.